james-sciortino/ise-teams-bot/ise-readme.md

 # ISE API Documentation

-*Explanation of API calls needed to support endpoint quarantine*
+*Explanation of API calls needed to support the automated ANC quarantine process*

 ---

 ## Purpose
-The purpose of this readme file is to explain the difference between ISE's available APIs (Monitoring vs ERS) and to document all of the necessary API calls for automated ANC policies.
+The purpose of this readme file is to explain the difference between ISE's available APIs (Monitoring vs ERS) and to document all of the necessary API calls for the automated ANC quarantine process.

 Cisco has documented these API calls for ISE 2.7 on their [Developer Portal](https://developer.cisco.com/docs/identity-services-engine/2.7/).

 ## Intended Audience
-These API calls are intended for any InfoSec or Automation engineer responsible for automating ISE quarantine policies and other business strategies related to ISE
+These API calls are intended for any InfoSec or Automation engineer responsible for automating ISE API calls, including:
+* Apply ANC Policy
+* Remove ANC Policy
+* Check ANC Policy Status
+* Search for Endpoints
+* Issue a Change of Authorization

 ---
-## Monitoring REST API:
+## Monitoring REST API
 Allows you to locate, monitor, and accumulate important real-time, session-based information stored in individual endpoints in a network.
-You can access this information through a physical *Monitoring node*.
+You can access this information through a *Monitoring node*.

-### Use-Cases:
+### Use-Cases
 * Search for endpoints by MAC address
 * Issue a Change of Authorization

-### Features:
+### Features
 * XML headers
-* Basic Authentication using Admin CLI credentials (defined on ISE CLI)
 * XML response
+* Basic Authentication using Admin CLI credentials *(defined on ISE CLI)*
 * Listens on TCP 443
 * Queries only the Monitoring Nodes